OpenFlow Service Chaining

 Open Shortest Path First (OSPF)

 Open Shortest Path First (OSPF) calculates the shortest path tree from each node to every other node.
-Each OSPF neighbor must establish an adjacency, build, and synchronize the link-state databases (LSB).
-The complexity can be reduced by designing OSPF areas with ABRs, but by sacrificing some precision of route information.
+Each OSPF neighbor must establish an adjacency and build and synchronize the link-state databases (LSB).
+The complexity can be reduced by designing OSPF areas with ABRs but by sacrificing some precision of route information.
 Imagine that every node reports and synchronizes its LSB to a central controller with an OSPF SDN application instead of individual nodes.

 The controller can perform the Shortest Path First (SPF) calculation and directly update each node’s forwarding information base (FIB).
 The network now becomes programmable.
 While it does bring advantages, the laws of physics have not changed.

 OpenFlow does not decrease latency or let you push more bits through a link.
-It does, however, let you manage and control your network better.
+It does, however, let you better manage and control your network.
 It removes the box-by-box mentality and introduces automation and programmability.

 SDN CONTROLLER